ProjectOpenSea/opensea-js/README.md

 });
 ```

-**NOTE:** for testnet, please use `Chain.Goerli` as the `chain` - Rinkeby was deprecated in 2022.
+**NOTE:** For testnet, please use `Chain.Goerli` as the `chain`.
+Rinkeby was deprecated in 2022.

-**NOTE:** Using the sample Infura provider above won't let you authorize transactions, which are needed when approving and trading assets and currency.
+**NOTE:** Using the sample provider above won't let you authorize transactions, which are needed when approving and trading assets and currency.
 To make transactions, you need a provider with a private key or mnemonic set.

 In a browser with web3 or an extension like [MetaMask](https://metamask.io/) or [Coinbase Wallet](https://www.coinbase.com/wallet), you can use `window.ethereum` to access the native provider.